jrab89/number_theory_talk/slides.md

 ???
 So the Fundamental Theorem of Arithmetic says we can break down integers into unique products of primes.
 In Ruby, the class method 'prime_division' does this for us.
-It takes an integer, and returns an array of array of integers.
+It takes an integer, and returns an array of arrays of integers.
 Each inner array has two integers, and maps to a specific prime, which is the first integer in that array.
 The second number is the number of times you multiply that number, along with the other prime numbers, to get the origional number.
+For example, 6's prime division gives us back 2 sub-arrays, the first containing 2 and 1, the second containing 3 and 1.
+This means that if we want to get 6 back from this decomposition, we multiply 2^1 times 3^1.

 ---